-Treating high blood pressure will help prevent problems such as heart disease, stroke, loss of eyesight, chronic kidney disease, and other blood vessel diseases.
+Treating your high blood pressure will help prevent heart disease, stroke, problems with your eyesight, chronic kidney disease, and other blood vessel diseases.

 MEDICINES FOR HIGH BLOOD PRESSURE

 Several types of medicine are used to treat high blood pressure.
 Your health care provider will decide which type of medicine is right for you.
 You may need to take more than one blood pressure medicine.

 Each type of blood pressure medicine listed below comes in different brand and generic names.

 One or more of these blood pressure medicines are often used to treat high blood pressure:

 Diuretics are also called water pills.
 They help your kidneys remove some salt (sodium) from your body.
 As a result, your blood vessels don't have to hold as much fluid and your blood pressure goes down.

 Beta-blockers make the heart beat at a slower rate and with less force.